jfjelstul/englishfootball/README.md

 Consistent with the CC-BY-SA 4.0 license, I provide this database as-is and as-available, and make no representations or warranties of any kind concerning the database, whether express, implied, statutory, or other.
 This includes, without limitation, warranties of title, merchantability, fitness for a particular purpose, non-infringement, absence of latent or other defects, accuracy, or the presence or absence of errors, whether or not known or discoverable.

+## Data source

+The data in the Fjelstul English Football Database is coded based on information from Wikipedia.
+Some of this information is cross-referenced with other sources, including official sources, to confirm the accuracy of the data.

 ## Data notes

 - **Cross-validation.** I collected the data for the `matches` dataset separately from the data for the `standings` dataset (i.e., the `standings` table is not calculated based on the `matches` dataset).
 This allowed me to cross-reference the `matches` and `standings` datasets to make sure that the sum of all points earned by each team in each season, based on match result data in the `matches` dataset, equals the team's end-of-the-season point total in the `standings` dataset, accounting for (a) point adjustments due to deductions and forfeits and (b) matches that were expunged due to teams resigning from the league or being expelled from the league.
 I also confirm the `goals_for` and `goals_against` variables in the `standings` dataset.